Uniarts History Forum

 The online exhibition presents the history of the R Building.
 It is realised by Adjunct Professor Riku Hämäläinen as part of the University of the Arts Helsinki`s History Forum`s Oral History Project.

-The History Forum’s monthly meetings take place on Thursdays, and are named accordingly.
+The History Forum’s monthly meetings take place on Thursdays.
+Pick up the most interesting visiting lecturers and save the meetings to your calendar.